 101 Wood Lane

-We will do our very best to resolve any complaint.
-However if you feel we have not resolved your complaint you have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
+If you feel we have not resolved your concern you have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).

 If you live in a country or territory located in the European Union (EU) or European Economic Area (EEA), and you think that some, or all, of the issues you are concerned about have taken place in your country of residence, you can complain to your national data protection regulator.
 For contact details of national data protection regulators in the EU and EEA, please refer to the European Data Protection Board website.